-We provide our Named Executive Officers with the opportunity to earn annual cash bonuses that are intended to encourage the achievement of corporate performance goals, in particular, corporate performance goals related to advancing the clinical pipeline, building our research and development and manufacturing infrastructure, and growing and sustaining the Company.
-Cash bonuses were based 75% on our corporate performance (100% in the case of our CEO) and 25% on individual performance.
+We provide our Named Executive Officers with the opportunity to earn annual cash bonuses that are intended to encourage the achievement of corporate performance goals, in particular, corporate performance goals related to commercializing our products, advancing the clinical pipeline, building our research and development and manufacturing infrastructure, and growing and sustaining the Company.
+Cash bonuses for our Named Executive Officers other than our CEO were based 75% on our corporate performance and 25% on individual performance.
+The cash bonus for our CEO was based 100% on our corporate performance.
+The corporate performance multiplier is based on the degree to which the Company's objectives have been achieved during the relevant year; this multiplier is determined by the Compensation Committee and may range from 0 to 125% of target.
+The individual performance multiplier is based on the degree to which each employee's individual objectives have been achieved during the relevant year; this multiplier is approved by the Compensation Committee for each of our Named Executive Officers and may range from 0 to 120% of target.
 To be eligible to receive an annual cash bonus payment, a Named Executive Officer must be employed by us through the time of the bonus payment.